top of page

 art icon 2.png

-People are interested in provenance and would enjoy learning about the artist's techniques or hearing an experts opinion.
+People are interested in provenance and would appreciate learning about the artist’s techniques or hearing expert insights.

 Gallery Pal Day 1_edited.jpg